EthanWaters/reusable_digital_workflow/README.md

 ### 2.1.2 How to run code

 Do NOT use anything other than the latest version.
 Assume previous versions contain errors unless specifically labelled stable.
+Double click the setup.bat file to ensure correct file structure is created.
+Follow commands below.

 ```bash
 #SPECIFY DESIRED VERSION BY REPLACEING "latest"